ltonetwork/documentation/03-scenario/index.md

 ### $schema

-The Live Contract Scenario [JSON schema](http://json-schema.org) URI that describes the JSON structure of the scenario.
+The Live Contracts Scenario [JSON schema](http://json-schema.org) URI that describes the JSON structure of the scenario.
 To point to this version of the specification use `"$schema": "http://specs.livecontracts.io/draft-01/03-scenario/schema.json#"`.

 ### id